 With TeamCity Add-in, you have a third option - you can quickly create a personal build, which will only be visible to you and include your selected non-committed changes.

 Then you can initiate a remote run on the TeamCity server - TeamCity Add-in will take a snapshot of the selected changes, send them to your TeamCity server and start your personal build and tests.
 Note that by doing this, you do not commit anything to your VCS, and you can continue working while your changes are built and tested remotely.

 You can use the pre-tested commit option to automatically commit your changes only if your personal build succeeds.

-To run a personal build on your TeamCity server
+Run a personal build on your TeamCity server

 Click Configure Personal Build on the toolbar.
 This will open the Personal Build dialog.

 The dialog will display the build configurations whose sources were modified in the Visual Studio on your machine, as well as their snapshot-dependent build configurations.
 They are listed if the VCS settings of the TeamCity Add-in and the VCS root on the TeamCity server are the same, and the checkout paths are configured properly.
 Select the configurations that you want to run with your changes.

 Optionally, you can customize each build configuration.
 To do so, right-click the desired configuration and choose Customize build or click the corresponding button on the toolbar.